CloudVeneto/CVUserGuide/source/Registration.rst

 Most of the fields are automatically filled in by the Identity Provider system.
-Fill the form with the required information left.
+Fill in the form with the required information left.

 For what concerns the **Project Action** (projects have been discussed in :ref:`Projects<projects>`)